pepopowitz/tight-feedback-loops/src/slides/03_tdd.md

 ---

-## Test Driven Development
+# Test Driven Development
-### What is it?
+## What is it?
-* Definition: For every change to the system, you must introduce a failing Test
+* Definition: For every change to the system, you must first introduce a failing Test
 * Simplified: Red/Green/Refactor
 ---

+# Test Driven Development

-### How does it benefit the developer?
+## How does it benefit the developer?
 * Tightens the feedback loop
 * Reduces the amount of mental clutter